NathanBaulch/EnphaseOpenAPI/csharp-netcore/commissioning/docs/UsersApi.md

             var apiInstance = new UsersApi(config);
             var activationId = 56;  // int | Enlighten ID of the activation(system).
 System-generated.
             var userId = 56;  // int | Enlighten ID of the user.
 System-generated.
-            var expand = (UserExpandEnum) "company";  // UserExpandEnum? | Passing expand params in the url with valid option, then the response will contain company object fields.
+            var expand = new UserExpandEnum?(); // UserExpandEnum? | Passing expand params in the url with valid option, then the response will contain company object fields.
 Otherwise the company information not include in the response. (optional)

             try
             {